 Are there any model or equipment restrictions at the airfield?

 Aircraft and radios should meet AMA’s general recommendations and requirements for safety.
 There are a few neighbors living nearby, so engines should be muffled to standard manufacturer type noise levels.
-The grass is generally mowed once per week but rain sometimes prevents that.
-The field is not a very good location for flying free-flight or control-line models.
+The grass is generally mowed once per week but rain sometimes prevents mowing so tall grass may interfere with your takeoff if your plane has small wheels.